tjohann/a20_sdk/README.md

 	make make_sdcard

-It will guide you throught the process.
+It will guide you throught the process (see https://github.com/tjohann/a20_sdk/blob/master/scripts/Documentation/a20_sdk_make_sdcard.md).

 Versioninfo